Co-branding can be a fling or a long-lasting marriage. Just remember, love is a tricky thing.

 In 2016, Chinese smartphone brand Huawei released the Huawei P9 using Leica lenses in the camera.
 Besides pioneering the camera function within the smartphone category, the partnership helps Huawei draw on Leica’s equity as a German quality lens manufacturer – a valuable association for a Chinese tech manufacturer.

 However, the partnership doesn’t just add value to the Huawei brand.
-In return, the co-branding initiative helped Leica enter the Chinese market and become an established name with the discerning Asian consumers and China’s growing upper class.
+In return, the co-branding initiative helped Leica enter the Chinese market and become an established name with discerning Asian consumers and China’s growing upper class.
 A win-win for both brands.

 Avoid the Pitfalls, Gain Popularity